dwdkls/pizzamvc/README.md

 This is only proof of concept with few large gaps:

- - user context and security is mocked (I mean really mocked, using NSubsitute ;))
+ - grids are created using jqGrid library which is not free for commercial purposes
- - grids are created using jqGrid library which is not free for commercial purposes.
+ - there is no ability to change type of database ID
- - there is no ability to change type of database ID.
+ - probably few more

 All those defects will be fixed soon.